wmjordan/Codist/README.md

   ![Smart Bar File Operations](doc/smart-bar-file-operations.png)

-  From version 4.4 on, some extra buttons will show up on _Smart Bar_ in C/C++ code windows.

 ## Scrollbar Marker

   _Scollbar Marker_ draws extra glyphs and shapes on the vertical scrollbar for the following syntax elements: